-Adapting to the New RTO Standards
+Adapting to the 2025 Standards

-The ‘new’ Standards for RTO’s use an outcome-based approach, focussed on quality outcomes for learners and employers, rather than the previous process-focussed approach.
+The 2025 Standards for RTO’s use an outcome-based approach, focussed on quality outcomes for learners and employers, rather than the previous process-focussed approach.
 This shift towards quality outcomes, allows for providing flexibility that accommodates the diversity of the VET sector.

 Key differences between the new and previous Standards for RTOs include: